 There are many reasons why organizations choose to apply for the official 501(c)(3) status.
 Here are some of the reported advantages:

 - Tax-exempt status.
 Qualifying nonprofits can apply for federal and state tax-exempt status.
+Furthermore, most foundations give grants to tax-exempt nonprofits only.

 - Enhanced credibility.
 Potential donors may be more inclined to give to an organization that has official nonprofit status.